hirakuni45/RX/SCI_sample/README.md

 - Refer to RXxxx/clock_profile.hpp for each microcontroller, crystal frequency, and frequency of each module.
 - Connect the indicator LEDs to the specified ports.
 - Connect USB serial and SCI ports.
+- Refer to "RX140/port_map.hpp" for the SCI standard port of RX140.
 - Refer to "RX220/port_map.hpp" for the SCI standard port of RX220.
 - Refer to "RX231/port_map.hpp" for the SCI standard port of RX231.
 - For the SCI standard port of RX62N, refer to "RX62x/port_map.hpp".